surajgoraicse/Notes-Obsidian/DSA/C++ Language/Introduction/4ReferenceAndPointers.md

 #### Array

 - The name of the array represent the memory address of the first element of the array.
+It is like a pointer. eg. if arr is an array then arr , arr + 1 , arr + i etc are pointers.
+- Dereferencing a array pointer using dereference operator ( * ).  : *arr , *(arr + 1 )        *(arr + i) etc.

 ```